Magellan expedition: Mutiny trial

 The trial of the mutineers was headed by Magellan's cousin Álvaro de Mezquita and lasted five days.
 On 7 April, Quesada was beheaded by his foster-brother and secretary, Luis Molina, who acted as executioner in exchange for clemency.
 The bodies of Quesada and Mendoza were drawn and quartered and displayed on gibbets for the following three months.
 San Martín, suspected of involvement in the conspiracy, was tortured by strappado, but afterwards was allowed to continue his service as cosmographer.
 Cartagena, along with a priest, Pedro Sanchez de Reina, were sentenced to be marooned.
 On 11 August, two weeks before the fleet left St. Julian, the two were taken to a small nearby island and left to die.
+Days later, the pilot of the ship San Antonio, Esteban Gómez, shot down its captain, Álvaro de Mezquita, Magellan's cousin, abandoning Magellan's expedition to return to Spain.
+He returned for Juan de Cartagena and Pedro Sánchez de la Reina, but found no trace of them.
 More than forty other conspirators, including Juan Sebastián Elcano, were put in chains for much of the winter and made to perform the hard work of careening the ships, repairing their structure and scrubbing the bilge.

 Loss of Santiago

 In late April, Magellan dispatched the Santiago, captained by Juan Serrano, from St. Julian to scout to the south for a strait.
-On 3 May, they reached the estuary of a river which Serrano named Santa Cruz River.
+On 3 May, they reached the estuary of a river which Serrano named the Santa Cruz.
 The estuary provided shelter and was well situated with natural resources including fish, penguins, and wood.

 After more than a week exploring Santa Cruz, Serrano set out to return to St. Julian on 22 May, but was caught in a sudden storm while leaving the harbour.
 The Santiago was tossed about by strong winds and currents before running aground on a sandbar.
 All (or nearly all) of the crew were able to clamber ashore before the ship capsized.
 Two men volunteered to set off on foot for St. Julian to get help.
 After 11 days of hard trekking, the men arrived at St. Julian, exhausted and emaciated.
 Magellan sent a rescue party of 24 men over land to Santa Cruz.

 The other 35 survivors from the Santiago remained at Santa Cruz for two weeks.
 They were unable to retrieve any supplies from the wreck of the Santiago, but managed to build huts and fire, and subsist on a diet of shellfish and local vegetation.
 The rescue party found them all alive but exhausted, and they returned to St. Julian safely.

 Move to Santa Cruz

 After learning of the favourable conditions that Serrano found at Santa Cruz, Magellan decided to move the fleet there for the rest of the austral winter.
-After almost four months at St. Julian, the fleet left for Santa Cruz around 24 August.
+After almost five months at St. Julian, the fleet left for Santa Cruz around 24 August.
 They spent six weeks at Santa Cruz before resuming their search for the strait.